Post job

 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.

-As far as similarities go, this is where it ends because an auto technician responsibility requires skills such as "taking care," "customer vehicles," "customer service," and "diagnosis."
+While similarities exist, there are also some differences between auto technicians and mechanic helper.
+For instance, auto technician responsibilities require skills such as "taking care," "customer vehicles," "customer service," and "diagnosis."
 Whereas a mechanic helper is skilled in "safety equipment," "safety procedures," "diesel engines," and "mechanical equipment."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A light wheel mechanic is responsible for maintaining the optimal performance and efficiency of light-wheeled vehicles used for industrial operations, especially in a military setting.
 Light wheel mechanics inspect the condition of the vehicle's engine, perform preventive maintenance, replace defective components, assemble upgrade systems based on schematics and blueprints, and create resolution reports for reference.
 They must have excellent knowledge of the auto-mechanic industry to determine faults and identify repairs, avoiding delays, complications, and hazards during operations.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, auto technician responsibilities are more likely to require skills like "taking care," "preventive maintenance," "customer vehicles," and "customer service."
-Meanwhile, a light wheel mechanic might be skilled in areas such as "electrical systems," "equipment systems," "mos," and "track vehicles."
+Meanwhile, a light wheel mechanic has duties that require skills in areas such as "electrical systems," "equipment systems," "mos," and "track vehicles."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, light wheel mechanics tend to reach similar levels of education than auto technicians.
+Average education levels between the two professions vary.
+Light wheel mechanics tend to reach similar levels of education than auto technicians.
 In fact, they're 0.6% more likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.

 A diesel mechanic is a skilled technician responsible for the checking, maintenance, and repair of diesel engines.
 Diesel mechanics duties also include regular inspections of vehicles upon customer's request to ensure the smooth performance of the machine, communicate on any system issue that might cause malfunctions, and provide any replacement to renovate a damaged part of the engine.
 A diesel mechanic must be highly-knowledgeable on everything related to diesel engines to provide the best, long-term solutions for the customers.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from auto technicians resumes, they are more likely to have skills like "preventive maintenance," "customer vehicles," "customer service," and "manual dexterity."
-But a diesel mechanic might have skills like "cdl," "preventative maintenance," "dot," and "osha."
+The required skills of the two careers differ considerably.
+For example, auto technicians are more likely to have skills like "preventive maintenance," "customer vehicles," "customer service," and "manual dexterity."
+But a diesel mechanic is more likely to have skills like "cdl," "preventative maintenance," "dot," and "osha."

 Mechanics are professionals responsible for assembling, maintaining, and repairing vehicles and types of machinery.
 They are knowledgeable of various tools and equipment, machinery, electrical systems, and other components.
 They can usually be seen indoors, garages in particular.
 Due to the advancement of technology, they are also required to be familiar with computer and software programs that can be used in auto shops and vehicles.
 They always work in safety precautions.